marijnh/Eloquent-JavaScript/04_data.md

 {{index ["data structure", list], "list (exercise)", "linked list", array, collection}}

-Objects, as generic blobs of values, can be used to build all sorts of data structures.
-A common data structure is the _list_ (not to be confused with array).
-A list is a nested set of objects, with the first object holding a reference to the second, the second to the third, and so on.
+As generic blobs of values, objects can be used to build all sorts of data structures.
+A common data structure is the _list_ (not to be confused with arrays).
+A list is a nested set of objects, with the first object holding a reference to the second, the second to the third, and so on:

 ```{includeCode: true}
 let list = {